abourget/secrets-bridge/README.md

     {"endpoints": ["https://127.0.0.1:12345", "https://192.168.0.6:12345", "https://172.17.0.1:12345", "https://192.168.99.1:12345"],
      "cacert": "------ BEGIN CERTIFICATE -----\n...",
      "client_cert": "----- BEGIN CERTIFICATE -----\n...",
-     "client_key": "----- BEGIN PRIVATE KEY -----\n..."}
+     "client_key": "----- BEGIN RSA PRIVATE KEY -----\n..."}

 It allows the `secrets-bridge-client` inside the build-time container, to communicate with the host, authenticate with the secrets server and obtain credentials that were passed on the command line.

 All of the information in this file is temporary and will vanish once the server terminates.
-A new self-signed CA and client cert/key pair will be generated on the next run.
+A self-signed CA and client cert/key pair is generated on each `serve` runs.

 ### Features